dbt-labs/dbt-audit-helper/README.md

 * `prod_schema`: The schema that dbt writes to in production.
 This is what you'll test your code changes against, such as during a PR run of the dbt test suite.
 * `exclude_columns`: A list of columns that you will not expect to match.
 * `updated_at_column`: This is a column that will be used to exclude very recent data, since your prod warehouse data might not include very recent data that is present in your PR run.
-* `exclude_recent_hours`: A numeric value that specifies which recent data will be excluded. e.g., with a value of `2`, the test will exclude data with an `updated_at` value more recently than 2 hours ago.
-* `direct_conflicts_only`: If true, the test will fail _only if_ the test identifies a direct conflict.

 You can write a `compare_all_columns` test on individual table; and the test will be run